tomarcher101/game-of-life/README.md

    - Type "end" to finish inputting coords.

 5. Press ENTER to iterate the grid into its next state.
+   - The grid will print after each time you press ENTER (iterating the state).

 6. Type "end" to end the program.